Being told “Great presentation, let me run it by my boss”…

 One of the craziest, most frustrating things you can do is spend all your effort, creative juices and mental capital on the wrong person.

-What happens when you’re not speaking to the decision maker?
+What happens when you’re not talking to the decision maker

 Sometimes you’ve clearly asked the right questions and still get the gatekeeper.

 Surgeons are in surgery.
 The practice manager is not.

 CEO is in meetings.
 The executive assistant is not.